 A year later, Brodeur tied an NHL record with his seventh straight 30-win season with a 4-3 road victory at the Nashville Predators.
 He joined Tony Esposito and Ken Dryden as the only goaltenders to win 30 games in seven straight seasons.

 Finally, in 2013, Brodeur is credited with a power-play goal in the first period of a 4-1 victory against the Carolina Hurricanes.
 In his first game back after missing 13 games due to a neck injury, he made a save during a delayed penalty.
 Hurricanes’ center Jordan Staal made an errant back pass that went down the length of the ice into his vacated net.
 This was the second regular-season goal of Brodeur’s career.

 CBC Starts a New Tradition

-The Pittsburgh Penguins have enjoyed playing on March 21 over the years.
-On March 21, 1993, Mario Lemieux and Kevin Stevens both lit the lamp in the first period of a 6-4 win over the Edmonton Oilers in a neutral-site game played in Cleveland, OH.
+The Penguins have enjoyed playing on March 21 over the years.
+In 1993, Mario Lemieux and Kevin Stevens lit the lamp in the first period of a 6-4 win over the Oilers in a neutral-site game played in Cleveland, OH.
 It was the 50th goal of the season for both players as they became the first set of teammates in league history to reach 50 goals in the same game.

 Exactly five years later, the number 1,000 was lucky during a 4-3 win over the Philadelphia Flyers at the old Civic Arena.
-Future Hall of Famer Ron Francis picked up 1,00th career assist to help the Penguins become 10th team in the NHL to win 1,000 games.
+Future Hall of Famer Ron Francis picked up his 1,00th career assist in helping the Penguins become the 10th team in the NHL to win 1,000 games.